ausd-io/ausd/contrib/tracing/README.md

 ## Examples

-The bpftrace examples contain a relative path to the `doged` binary.
-By default, the scripts should be run from the repository-root and assume a self-compiled `doged` binary.
+The bpftrace examples contain a relative path to the `ausd` binary.
+By default, the scripts should be run from the repository-root and assume a self-compiled `ausd` binary.
 The paths in the examples can be changed, for example, to point to release builds if needed.
-See the [doged USDT documentation] on how to list available tracepoints in your `doged` binary.
+See the [ausd USDT documentation] on how to list available tracepoints in your `ausd` binary.

-[doged USDT documentation]: ../../doc/tracing.md#listing-available-tracepoints
+[ausd USDT documentation]: ../../doc/tracing.md#listing-available-tracepoints

 **WARNING: eBPF programs require root privileges to be loaded into a Linux kernel VM.
 This means the bpftrace and BCC examples must be executed with root